MehmetMHY/cha/README.md

 ```

 Using this option will ensure your chat session is NOT saved locally.
 Think of it like Google Chrome's Incognito Mode but for Cha!

+## Additional Documentation

+For specific features and advanced configurations, refer to these additional documentation files:

+- **[Local Configuration & External Tools](./assets/local/README.md)**: Complete guide for setting up local configurations, creating custom external tools, and extending Cha's functionality with user-defined tools.

+- **[macOS App Setup](./assets/macos/README.md)**: Instructions for creating a macOS `.app` launcher that opens Cha in a Kitty terminal with your environment preloaded.

+- **[SearXNG Integration](./assets/sxng/README.md)**: Setup guide for using SearXNG, a self-hostable meta-search engine, as an alternative to DuckDuckGo for web search features.

+- **[Development Utilities](./assets/utils/README.md)**: Collection of utility scripts for testing, monitoring usage statistics, checking setup, and development maintenance.

+- **[Weather Tool Example](./assets/local/tools/weather/README.md)**: Example external tool implementation that demonstrates how to create custom tools for Cha using the wttr.in weather API.

 ### SearXNG Search Engine Integration (Optional)